What are the benefits to a great reputation?

 Companies with good online reviews tend to attract more business.
 In fact a restaurant that displays an extra half-star rating will sell out 19 percentage points (49%) more often.
-Other businesses benefit in much the same way from a good online reputation.
+The benefits of online reputation management can translate into extra income for growth.

 Companies with bad online reputations tend to earn worse reputations.
 This may be because of systemic problems within the company but it may also be the reputation management version of the "broken window theory".
 The theory states (basically) that a warehouse with broken windows tends to attract more vandals.

 In today’s highly competitive business environment, the way people perceive a brand has a direct impact on its sales and revenue numbers.

 The rise of social media and the shift from conventional advertising means modern-day businesses need to actively engage consumers and focus on building a strong online reputation.

 Reputation management on the web is not just about countering negative content and generating positive reviews.
 It’s about building a reputation that makes a brand synonymous with its core values and the primary needs of its target market.
 This is precisely why businesses need to have a comprehensive online reputation management strategy in place.

 How a solid reputation helps

 A solid reputation has several direct and indirect benefits for a business.